 3. This preview is brought to you by… Optimize your piece of content for how it would look in featured snippets.
 These are the short summaries that appear when you search organically in Google.
 Structure your article so that the answers to your searcher’s questions and/or a summary can easily be extracted and the user at a glimpse will know the subject of your article.

-4. “Me and you, and you and me.
+4. Internal links: “Me and you, and you and me.
 We’re happy together…” Internal links are great for SEO because they connect your content and give Google an idea of the structure of your website.
 Use anchor text as a gateway to link to other pages.
 It’s best if the anchor text matches the keyword in the URL of the page you want to link to.
 For example, anchor text is awesome.
 If you properly promote your content through direct backlink outreach or our link building services, you’re also more likely to see it rank high in search results.

 5. Walk a mile in someone else’s shoes.
 Consider the user’s experience as they interact with your page and structure your page accordingly.
 Do you really think they’d want to read paragraphs with large blocks of text?
 Smaller paragraphs are best for user engagement and search engine viability.

 Images also help break up the text, draw users in, and help users and search engines understand what your content is about.
-From an SEO standpoint, images can also rank in image search and lead to more visitors to your web page.
+From an SEO standpoint, images can also rank in image search engine results and lead to more visitors to your web page.
 For maximum readability add captions and alt text—descriptive text in place if the image can’t be displayed for any reason.
 The alt text should contain your keyword to signal search engines.

 6. It’s go-time.
 You want your readers to take action when they consume your content, and closing it with a call-to-action (CTA) is the right opportunity to do it.
 You can link to other authoritative content or encourage them to book a call with a sales team member.
 Keep the language in your CTA basic and concise with a keyword if possible.
 The idea is to move your reader along to the next phase of their buyer’s journey.